Past the point of no return

 However, after two years of getting established in other vows, an inner space is being cleared for the vow of "no lying".
 Despite its surface convenience, lying is very tiring at an energetic level, and incurs heavy karma.
 It is also possible to be truthful and skillful at the same time.
 What's more, upon returning to China, I see how much lying and how little trust there is in our society.
 The least -- and the most -- I can do is perhaps to make a strong resolve to be honest at whatever personal costs.
 It would create an invisible field of purity and trust.

-As the saints instruct, "The person who lies, who transgress in this one thing, transcending concern for the world beyond: there's no evil he might not do."
+, "The person who lies, who transgress in this one thing, transcending concern for the world beyond: there's no evil he might not do."